Program Director: Alicia Cowlthorp, RN

 Who will provide my care?

-Treatment includes individual counseling, group therapy, medication management, activities, family education and support to help patients improve their social, physical and emotional functioning.
+Treatment includes group therapy, medication management, activities, family education and support to help patients improve their social, physical and emotional functioning.

 The treatment team includes:

 Care is directed by a psychiatrist, a physician who specializes in management of mental and behavioral symptoms.
 Patients can expect to see the psychiatrist daily.